NangWeiLun/NangWeiLun.github.io/utem-subjects.md

 <details>
   <summary><b>Minor Subjects</b></summary>
   <ul>
-    <li><details><summary>INFORMATION TECHNOLOGY SECURITY</summary>Learn about cryptography, how encryption and decryption work.
-Teaching material included GnuPG.</details></li>
+    <li><details><summary>INFORMATION TECHNOLOGY SECURITY</summary>Learned about cryptography, and how encryption and decryption work.
+Teaching materials included GnuPG.</details></li>
-    <li><details><summary>TECHNOLOGY ENTREPRENEURSHIP</summary>Learn about entrepreneurship such as business plan.
-Assignment: Entrepreneur Profiling, Project: Business Plan.</details></li>
+    <li><details><summary>TECHNOLOGY ENTREPRENEURSHIP</summary>Learned about entrepreneurship, such as business planning.
+Assignment: Entrepreneur Profiling.
+Project: Business Plan.</details></li>
-    <li><details><summary>ARTIFICIAL INTELLIGENCE PROJECT MANAGEMENT</summary>Learn how to manage a project, manage work and resources.
-Project: manage a project using Microsoft Project.</details></li>
+    <li><details><summary>ARTIFICIAL INTELLIGENCE PROJECT MANAGEMENT</summary>Learned how to manage projects, work, and resources.
+Project: Managed a project using Microsoft Project.</details></li>
-    <li><details><summary>WEB APPLICATION DEVELOPMENT</summary>Learn how to develop a web page with HTML, CSS, PHP.
-Project: develop an order food website with domain and CPanel.</details></li>
+    <li><details><summary>WEB APPLICATION DEVELOPMENT</summary>Learned how to develop web pages with HTML, CSS, and PHP.
+Project: Developed a food ordering website with a domain and cPanel.</details></li>
-    <li><details><summary>HUMAN-COMPUTER INTERACTION</summary>Learn the concepts and theories of human-computer interaction, conceptual thinking in problem solving related to application, website or product design.
-Project: design and record video to promote a product.</details></li>
+    <li><details><summary>HUMAN-COMPUTER INTERACTION</summary>Learned the concepts and theories of human-computer interaction, and conceptual thinking in problem solving related to application, website, or product design.
+Project: Designed and recorded a video to promote a product.</details></li>
-    <li><details><summary>SOFTWARE ENGINEERING</summary>Learn about systematic application of engineering approaches to the development of software, such as software development life cycles and use case diagrams.</details></li>
+    <li><details><summary>SOFTWARE ENGINEERING</summary>Learned about the systematic application of engineering approaches to software development, such as software development life cycles and use case diagrams.</details></li>
     <li><details><summary>DATA COMMUNICATION AND NETWORKING</summary></details></li>
     <li><details><summary>DATABASE</summary></details></li>
     <li><details><summary>OPERATING SYSTEM</summary></details></li>